myleveliszero/leetcode/README.md

 # Leetcode

-My journey to programming world!
+My journey into the world of programming!

 ## Note
---- All solutions are verified by submission to leetcode and accepted.
+1. All solutions are verified by submission to leetcode and accepted.
---- You can check it by finding profile MyLevelsZero on leetcode.
+2. You can check it by finding profile MyLevelsZero on leetcode.